cecilost/paper_alcohol_code_dataset/README.md

 https://doi.org/10.17605/OSF.IO/FMHUJ

 This dataset and code were used in the following published paper:
 López Steinmetz L. C., Leyes C. A., Fong, S. B. & Godoy J. C. (2023).
 Alcohol consumption, alcohol expectancies, and drinking contexts in young Argentinean college students before and during the COVID 19 pandemic: A one year follow up study.
-The American Journal of Drug and Alcohol Abuse (AJDAA) AJDAA), 49 (4), 500 510. https://doi.org/10.1080/00952990.2023.2192376
+The American Journal of Drug and Alcohol Abuse (AJDAA), 49 (4), 500 510. https://doi.org/10.1080/00952990.2023.2192376